jack4132/Websocket/README.md

+1. This contains submodules so, use " git clone --recurse-submodules <url>"
-1. Go to yolo-server.
+2. Go to yolo-server.
-2. Go to emitter.
+3. Go to emitter.
-3. Run npm i to install dependencies then npm start
+4. Run npm i to install dependencies then npm start
-4. Return to yolo client.
+5. Return to yolo client.
 Run npm i to install dependencies.
-5. run npm start.
+6. run npm start.